sankamohotttala/ST_GNN_HAR_DEML/vanilla_cwbg/README.md

-# Project Directory Overview
+# CWBG Vanilla Implementations

-This README provides a brief description of the files and directories included in this project.
+This README provides a brief description of the files and directories included in this project for vanilla CWBG implementations.

 ## 📁 Directories